yochaigal/cairn/wip/2e/setting-seeds.md

 #### Create POIs

 - Draw the letter **H** anywhere on the map, or roll a d6 and mark where it lands.
 Ignore the face-up result.
-- Roll 6d6 on the map, collecting any dice that roll off the page and setting them aside.
+- Roll **6d6** on the map, collecting any dice that roll off the page and setting them aside.
 These are the maps's Points of Interest.
-- Remove each die, noting the face up result according to the [Die Drop Table](#die-drop-table) on the page.
+- Remove each die, noting the face up result according to the [POI Die Drop Table](#poi-die-drop-table) on the page.
 For example, the number 4 would indicate a Lair, denoted by the letter "L" on the page.
 - Roll any dice that fell off the map page, repeating the previous process until no dice are remaining.
 - Starting with the Heart, number each POI on the map.
 - Roll on the relevant tables for each POI, including the Heart.
 Note the results for each in your notebook.

 > Some POIs may allow the PCs to see more of the world than what appears on their map.

-#### Die Drop Table
+#### POI Die Drop Table

 |         |                        |
 | ------- | ---------------------- |